 theMICAM DIGITAL FOCUS

 theMICAM trade show is making a concerted digitalization effort to mitigate the effects of the lockdown.
 In collaboration with Brandsdistribution, it has launched BDroppy, a digital platform that allows made-in-Italy brands to sell their products directly all over the world and maximise their advertising and marketing investments.
-A technological resource that can help companies dispose of the excess stock that has accumulated particularly in the recent period, this is a welcome move both for fashion companies and for consumers hungry for Italian craftsmanship.
+A technological resource that can help companies dispose of the excess stock that has accumulated, particularly in the recent period, this is a welcome move both for fashion companies and for consumers hungry for Italian craftsmanship.

 themicam.com